devbisme/mighty85_demo/readme.md

-Dan Heinzsch developed an ATtiny85-based board and offered a few of them on [Twitter](https://twitter.com/rheingoldheavy/status/1628132673863700480):
+Dan Hienzsch developed an ATtiny85-based board and offered a few of them on [Twitter](https://twitter.com/rheingoldheavy/status/1628132673863700480):
 ![](images/mighty85_tweet.png)

 After a few hours, he had only received a single reply so - since it was *free* - I went ahead and asked for one.
 I received it in the mail within a few days: